Github-Carrtel/2023_Canino_et_al./README.md

 The data were produced as part of the article:

 >Canino A.,  C. Lemonnier, B. Alric, A. Bouchez, I. Domaizon, C. Laplace-Treyture, F. Rimet.
+2023.
 Which barcode to decipher freshwater microalgal assemblages?
-Tests on mock communities, submitted to the journal *Metabarcoding & Metagenomics*.
+Tests on mock communities, submitted to the journal *International Journal of Limnology 59, 8*.

 ## Utilization